 If you could only bring one tool into the wilderness, it would probably be a knife, but a close second is the Fivejoy Military Folding Shovel.
 If you’re lost in the woods, this one tool can take care of most of the survival tasks you’d need to carry out until help can come.
 The shovel is incredibly lightweight at just over a pound but comes packed with a paracord, a whistle, a fire starter, a food cutter, and a knife.

 Best Shovel For Your Vehicle

 When weight is the least of your concerns, the Banores is the best tool for the job.
-Yes, it weighs over four pounds, but with all of its handle extensions attached, it’s also over three feet long.
-That’s a lot of leverage gained and back pain avoided.
+Yes, it weighs over four pounds, but it’s also over three feet long with all of its handle extensions attached.
+That’s a lot of leverage gained, and back pain avoided.
 As the Boy Scout motto goes: Be Prepared; the Banores comes with a wrench, saw, ice piton, hoe, bottle opener, screwdriver, compass, fish scaler, whistle, fire starter, and cutter.

 Best Self Defence Shovel